 If you’re attempting to move towards a vegan diet and struggling with cravings, let yourself off the hook.
 Being tough on yourself will only end in unnecessary frustration.
 Try to be patient with your body and go at your own pace.

-Wherever you are at in your plant-based journey, a delicious vegan burger can always come in handy.
+Wherever you are at in your plant-based journey, delicious vegan burgers can always come in handy.
 Whether you’re battling cravings or just want a convenient treat, we’ve got you covered.

 All our recommendations are cholesterol-free.
 If you’re scanning the options at your local grocery store, read the ingredients closely.
 Some veggie burgers still contain animal products such as cheese.